-Management does not know and cannot foresee at the present time any amendments or new points to be brought before the Meeting.
-If such amendments or new points were to be brought before the Meeting, the persons named in the enclosed form of proxy will vote on such matters in the way they consider advisable.
+Management does not know and cannot foresee at the present time any amendments or new points to be properly brought before the Meeting or any adjournment thereof.
+If such amendments or new points were to be properly brought before the Meeting, or any adjournment thereof, the persons named in the enclosed form of proxy will vote on such matters in the way they consider advisable.